Why Volunteers and Advocates Love Our Affordable Senior Living

 Discover a New Way of Living and Giving Back

 At Opus Newton, our new community will provide a variety of volunteer opportunities for seniors around our community and within the Greater Boston area.
 It will help provide residents with a sense of purpose and allow them to share their talents, skills and knowledge with their friends and neighbors.
 By having residents volunteer at the community, we’ll also be able to keep costs down and better serve the middle marker.
-To learn more about how you can become a part of our future community by becoming a Priority Member, contact us here.
+To learn more about how you can become a part of our future community, contact us here.